Course Design

 ABCD-ReproNim training is targeted to students, postdoctoral fellows, and early career faculty.

-ReproNim tools and services are intended to support a wide range of users with varied background, from applied users with minimal or extensive experience in image analysis, physics, and computer science to technology developers and software engineers.
+ReproNim tools and services are intended to support a wide range of users with varied backgrounds, from applied users with minimal or extensive experience in image analysis, physics, and computer science to technology developers and software engineers.